 The first quotation for unspoken prayer request that I can find is from 1963.
 So perhaps the expression started gaining in popularity in the 1950s or late 1950s.

-But it ain’t always that way.
+But it isn’t always the case that unspoken prayer requests are about something salacious.
 For some people, they don’t want to keep on repeating the details at every prayer circle they visit—maybe they already have an inner circle of prayer warriors who are fully up-to-date on the details.
 Also, some people are just shy, or they don’t want to take up a lot of time when there are other prayers waiting to be requested.
 So just because someone wants to be a little more private, doesn’t mean that their life is a den of sleazy sin.